dojo/framework/src/widget-core/README.md

 ##### Overview

 Widgets are themed using `css-modules` and the `Themeable` mixin.
 Each widget must implement a .css file that contains all the css classes that will be used to style it.
-The baseClasses object is the css API for the Widget: baseClasses css classes can be overridden by external themes.
-Further customisation of specific Custom Widget classes can be achieved by passing overrideClasses into the widget.
+The `baseClasses` object is the css API for the Widget: `baseClasses` css classes can be overridden by external themes.
+Further customization of specific Custom Widget classes can be achieved by passing `overrideClasses` into the widget.
 The `Themeable` mixin provides a `classes` function that controls the classes to be applied to each node.
 Classes from the base `css` object passed to the `classes` function can be themed and overridden.
-To create fixed classes that cannot be changed the chained `fixed` function can be used.
+To create fixed classes that cannot be changed, the chained `fixed` function can be used.

-##### Authoring a baseTheme
+##### Authoring a Base Theme

 A base theme is authored using `css-modules` and `cssnext`.
-The baseTheme `css` file should be located in a `styles` folder within the Widget's package directory.
+The base theme `css` file should be located in a `styles` folder within the Widget's package directory.
-The `typed-css-modules` [cli](https://github.com/Quramy/typed-css-modules#cli) should be used in `watch` mode in order to generate typings for typescript usage.
+The `typed-css-modules` [cli](https://github.com/Quramy/typed-css-modules#cli) should be used in `watch` mode in order to generate typings for TypeScript usage.
+This is automatically included within the `dojo build -w` command from `dojo-cli`.

 ```
 tabPanel